MedTech Startup: The Definitive Guide for Founders and Board Members

 Essential Roles for Early-Stage MedTech

-The specific roles you need depend on your stage and device type, but certain functions are non-negotiable:
+The Milestone Matrix above shows when each function matters — here's what each one actually does.
+The specific roles you need depend on your stage and device type, but you can't skip these functions:

 Technical Leadership